 - What precautions should I take to prevent a second fracture?

-- How can I reach you if I have questions later today or tomorrow?
+- How can I reach you if I have questions later?

 - When should I return for my next appointment?

 For information on how to talk to your primary care doctor and other topics on osteogenesis imperfecta, contact:

 NIH Osteoporosis and Related Bone Diseases ~ National Resource Center